This article is part of a larger series on Payments.

 For businesses that do primarily in-person sales, Payanywhere is a great app.
 Its rates are competitive, especially since it is a simple percentage.
 This makes it especially cost-effective when doing low-ticket sales such as coffee, souvenirs, and snacks.
 (Online, however, Stripe has much better transaction fees.)

-Payanywhere has a free POS that works for small restaurants and food trucks and integrates with delivery systems.
+Payanywhere has a free mobile POS app that works for small restaurants and food trucks and integrates with delivery systems.
 Like Stripe, you can get recurring billing.
 In addition, it offers employee management tools through Homebase, including time clocks, scheduling, and hiring—and Stripe does not offer these.
-Payanywhere also offers next-day payout or same-day for an additional 1%.
+Payanywhere now offers free same-day payouts which was previously offered with a 1% fee.

 Stripe is better in that it does not have an inactivity fee; Payanywhere charges $3.99 per month after 12 months without processing transactions.
 Payanywhere also does not process international credit cards, making it better for domestic sales.

 Payment Depot offers interchange-plus pricing, with no distinction between online and in-person transactions.
-It’s better suited for smaller businesses than Stax because its monthly prices are cheaper while still giving great rates.
-For this reason, Payment Depot tops our list of the cheapest credit card processing companies.
+It’s better suited for smaller businesses than Stax (another alternative that also offers wholesale rates in exchange for monthly subscription) because its monthly prices are cheaper while getting wholesale processing rates with no per-transaction markup.
+For this reason, Payment Depot makes our list of the cheapest credit card processing companies.

 Of course, the pricing is much cheaper than Stripe’s, even considering the monthly fees.
 It has fewer complaints than Stripe when it comes to held funds or canceled accounts, as well.